Aids for Better Living: Tools to help with vision, hearing, mobility, and communication

 Try these products at your home, school or work for up to three weeks.

-- The device must be picked up in the library of your choice – no mail outs.
+- The device must be picked up in the Library – no mail outs.

 - Please fill out the feedback card included with checkout – postage paid.